discordeno/discordeno/website/docs/examples/reactionroles.md

 await bot.start()
 ```

 Now the only thing that remains to change with this code is to use your actual server's guild id in the `guildId` variable we defined, all you need to do is replace the `REPLACE WITH YOUR GUILD ID` with your actual id of the server you will use for testing.
-This will make it so that we update any commands whenever the bot is started.
+This will make the bot automatically update every command whenever the bot is started.

 ### Cleaner Code